PrefectHQ/prefect/docs/index.md

 Learn how [you can get involved](contributing/overview/).

-Prefect 2.0 was made possible by the fastest-growing community of data practitioners.
+Prefect 2.0 is made possible by the fastest-growing community of data practitioners.
 The [Prefect Slack community](https://prefect.io/slack) is a fantastic place to learn more, ask questions, or get help with workflow design.

 The [Prefect Discourse](https://discourse.prefect.io/) is an additional community-driven knowledge base to find answers to your Prefect-related questions.